 The Lead Administrator/Operations Manager will contact the requestor directly if additional information is required.

-Lead Administrators or Operations Managers review and authorize requests for sponsored identities.
+Lead Administrators (Strategic Business Partner) or Operations Managers (Business Partner) review and authorize requests for sponsored identities.
 The Registrar’s Office Approves Spouses: Student

 If for any reason a Sponsored Identity request is rejected, the requester will be informed with the reason for rejection.